 Translating Some Principles of Learning and Behavior

 So here is this rich academic discipline that is rigorous, approachable, and applicable to daily life.
 It doesn’t discount other scientific disciplines covering cognition.
 It provides a great “on the ground” view of behavior that can mesh with and inform other study.
-But what has tended to filter down into the dog training world from ABA is a piece of a piece of a piece of the discipline, with a bit of a misnomer to boot.
+But what has filters down into the dog training world from ABA is a piece of a piece of a piece of the discipline, with a bit of a misnomer to boot.

-Behavior analysis covers all types of learning, including respondent, operant, and other types (e.g., habituation and sensitization).
+Behavior analysis covers many learning, including respondent, operant, and other types (e.g., habituation and sensitization).
 Let’s talk about operant behavior for a moment, since that’s the part that usually filters into the training world.
 (It’s not the only part we need to train dogs, though!)
 There are four contingent processes of operant learning that are often grouped into a table or list: positive reinforcement, negative reinforcement, positive punishment, and negative punishment.
 See my article for explanations, a chart, and video examples.
 Contingent in this context refers to the relationship, or dependency, between behavior and consequences.
 There also exist operant behaviors that don’t have this type of contingency.

-The operant contingencies are presented in a number of different ways in learning and behavior texts and articles, but generally over several chapters.
-Sometimes positive and negative reinforcement are grouped together.
+The operant contingencies are presented in several different ways in learning and behavior texts and articles, but generally over several chapters.
+Sometimes positive and negative reinforcement appear together.
 Sometimes negative reinforcement and positive punishment are grouped together since they involve aversive stimuli.
 Sometimes operant extinction (see below about extinction) appears with punishment, since both decrease behavior.
-Sometimes it merits a whole chapter of its own.
+Sometimes it merits an entire chapter of its own.

 In textbooks, the charts or summations are generally presented after the learning processes have been discussed.
 They come after the student has gotten a chance to get familiar with the processes.
 Here is a link to a contingency table from a publicly available slideshow (since I can’t copy one from a textbook).
 Here is one that I made.
 Most books on ABA have such a table or list, but they don’t always look exactly the same.
 But they convey the same basic information.